-The pharmacy is located near a parade of shops in a largely residential area.
+The pharmacy is co-located with a Post Office and is on a busy high street in a largely residential area.
 The pharmacy receives around 85% of its prescriptions electronically.
-It provides a range of services, including Medicines Use Reviews, the New Medicine Service, influenza vaccinations and a stop smoking service.
-It supplies medications in multi-compartment compliance packs to a large of number people who live in their own homes to help them manage their medicines.
-And it provides substance misuse medications to a small number of people.
+It provides a range of services, including Medicines Use Reviews, the New Medicine Service, travel vaccinations and influenza vaccinations.
 It also provides medicines as part of the Community Pharmacist Consultation Service.
-The people who use the pharmacy are mainly older people.
+It supplies medications in multi-compartment compliance packs to some people who live in their own homes to help them manage their medicines.